satorici/satori-docs/satori_help/docs/teams.md

 ![Team Members](img/team_5.png)

-If you want to remove them, you would use the `delete` subcommand.
+If you want to remove them, you can use the `delete` subcommand.

 #### List your team repositories